What is a solar tube and how does a sun tunnel work?

-Yes, I’ve been fitting them for many years now and the results can be very surprising even if you’re used to seeing the before and after results.
+Yes.
+I’ve been fitting them for many years now and the results can be very surprising even if you’re used to seeing the before and after results.
 If you install sun tubes for a living like I do it can often be a difficult balance to advise a customer on how good a sun tube will be without either overselling it and setting up for a disappointment, or under selling and putting a client off unnecessarily.
-No one wants to see an unhappy face after the completion on a job, and so far everyone has been pleased with the results.
+No one wants to see an unhappy face after the completion of a job, and so far everyone has been pleased with the results.

 Please read the article and view the video further down to learn more